 - B. Outdoor meter locations shall be readily accessible to VEC representatives for meter reading, testing, and maintenance.
 The location shall be such that meters or VEC personnel will not be subject to falling ice and snow, or other hazards.
 Nor shall the location require VEC representatives to use adjacent property, climb fences, navigate past unrestricted animals, or other obstructions, expose themselves to undo hazards, or cause damage to the member's property (such as shrubbery and flower beds), in gaining access to and servicing the meters. - C. Where access is restricted at any time, a lock box containing the building key (but accessed by VEC's standard key) shall be provided on the exterior of the building. - D. Socket type meters installed in areas where accidental or malicious damage may be anticipated, should be protected within a suitable enclosure furnished and installed by the member.
 Hasps shall be provided on such enclosures for the installation of VEC padlocks and the meter shall be made accessible for reading and servicing. - E. When the member's distribution and metering point is allowed to be located on a separate metering pole, at the member's request, the member shall be billed for the pole and anchor at the current tariff rate if provided by VEC.
-VEC shall ONLY permit meters to be located on secondary poles or on the physical building as allowed by code; no meters will be located on poles that support the primary distribution lines.
-Meters on primary poles source a serious safety concern while a line worker is performing maintenance or repairs.
-VEC shall supply and set the metering pedestal or pole and anchor, and shall retain ownership of, and maintain, the facilities with the member being billed according to the appropriate current tariff rate.
-The connection of the member's wiring to VEC shall be done by VEC or the electrician. - F. Outdoor meter sockets shall be made watertight at all conduit or conductor entrance positions.
+VEC shall supply and set the metering pole and anchor, if necessary, and shall retain ownership of, and maintain, the facilities.
+The connection of the member's wiring to VEC shall be done by VEC or the electrician - F. Outdoor meter sockets shall be made watertight at all conduit or conductor entrance positions.